 Additionally, just because these stocks are at a bargain price, does not assume that the stock price will rise in the near future.
 If you try to time the market, you may enter at the wrong time and make substantial losses.
 Bargain hunting coronavirus stocks can result in huge gains, but also losses.

 Therefore, it is no surprise that IAG is trading at lower prices when compared to its price before the coronavirus outbreak started.
 The real question, in this case, is how can IAG bounce back from lost passenger revenues?
 This uncertainty has caused IAG to be valued at prices not seen in years.
+Read more about IAG's share price >

 Carnival Corporation is a cruise liner operating in the US and the UK.
 They run notable cruise companies such as P&O, Princess and Carnival.
 Similar to the aviation industry, cruise operators have lost billions in customer revenue, with the lockdown and social distancing destroying companies revenues in 2020 and perhaps beyond.
 However, it is worth considering if Carnival could bounce back in the future, as the stock is at the lowest price it has experienced in years.

-Beyond bargain stocks, is losing stocks.
-Following the spread of COVID-19, numerous stocks have seen tough times and some of these stocks may not survive.
+Beyond bargain stocks is losing stocks.
+Following the spread of Covid-19, numerous stocks have seen tough times and some of these stocks may not survive.
 This is a much riskier coronavirus investment or trading strategy as you are essentially buying troubled stocks that could potentially go under.
 However, if these companies manage to recover from their troubles, their stock prices could increase by ten or twenty times.

 Examples of losing stocks could include struggling airlines, smaller-cap oil companies and other companies that have had their foundations shook following the coronavirus crisis.
-With such companies, you are risking complete collapse but could witness a turnaround.
+With such companies, you are risking complete collapse but could also witness a turnaround.

 Many analysts predicted that tech stocks could fall the most if there was a market crash, due to their expensive price to earnings valuations.
 However, tech stocks have been one of the best-performing stock types on the market.
 This defies the logic that companies with higher valuations often depreciate more than companies with lower valuations when a stock market crashes.

 Examples of these companies that have cruised through the COVID-19 crisis include Microsoft, Amazon and Google.
 However, as they have performed so well, most likely due to their ability to adapt to remote working, everyone is buying them.
-So, what was once an ‘expensive’ valuation could get pushed to an even higher valuation in a time of crisis.
+So, what was once an ‘expensive’ valuation of a share could get pushed to an even higher valuation in a time of crisis.

 Amazon, however, had to employ many new workers to cope with their surge of demand, and have expressed their concerns over the probability of turning over a loss for the first time ever.
 Besides this, the stock price increased substantially while the wider stock market struggled, crashed and recovered slowly.
+Read more about Amazon's share price >

 New trend stocks represent any company or industry that has benefited positively because of the coronavirus crisis.
-Although, it should be noted that it is best to look through a broad lens at companies who will also perform well once the coronavirus pandemic is over, as consumer behaviour is likely to change.
+However, it should be noted that it is best to look through a broad lens at companies who will also perform well once the coronavirus pandemic is over, as consumer behaviour is likely to change.
 Companies could include Zoom, Slack and Chegg.
 These stocks are any kind of company that can benefit from the digitalisation of normal human behaviour and social distancing measures.

 Zoom is a video-conferencing software that has experienced major price increases since the coronavirus outbreak.
 Many businesses have had to opt for virtual meetings and conferences because of COVID-19 and the social distancing measures in place; this has substantially increased the demand for software such as Zoom.
 Some analysts predict that Zoom’s revenue will increase substantially, and the stock could even sustain these increases once coronavirus is over.
+See our Zoom share price chart >

 Find out more in our article ‘Is Zoom stock a good buy?’